MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/functions/function-datevalue-timevalue.md

 If you typed **October 20, 2014** instead:

-- Converting a date from a string in the user's locale and calculating the difference between two days, in days
+- Convert a date from a string in the user's locale and calculate the difference between two days, in days

     ```powerapps-dot
     DateDiff( DateValue( Startdate.Text ), Today() )